msys2/MSYS2-packages/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Issue
 about: Create a report to help us improve
-title: "[BUG]"
-labels: bug
-assignees: ''

 ---

-## Describe the bug
+## Describe the issue

-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

 ## Steps to Reproduce the Problem

 1. Run '...'
 2. Do something '....'
-3. Catch the error

-Expected behavior: A clear and concise description of what you expected to happen instead.
+3. Describe what happens?
+4. What did you expect to happen instead?

 ## Additional Context: Operating System, Screenshots